neos/neos-development-collection/TYPO3.Neos/Documentation/References/PropertyEditorReference.rst

 	the node path is shown instead of the url path.

 ``threshold`` (number)
-	Minimum amount of characters which trigger a search
+	Minimum amount of characters which trigger a search.
+Default is set to 2.

 Property Type: DateTime ``DateTimeEditor`` -- Date & Time Selection Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~